 They all want to die for their dreams because in the first place, those dreams are the only ones that kept them alive.
 Moreover, they all have different skill sets too.
 From cooking, ship-works, soul music, medicine, to cartography, they have a diverse range of talents that complement each other and contribute to their survival and success on their journey.

 Isn’t this a far similar scenario with many types of merchant ships and their crew of 15 or 25?
 We always want to sail with the people on board who share similar values and dreams with us.

 3. Take good care of your crew.

 While they have petty silly fights with each other- from who ate the last dish to seeing someone’s panties, they always watch out for one another.

-Everybody protects everyone and would willing to lose an arm or leg just to save someone.
+Everybody protects everyone and would willing to lose an arm or a leg just to save their friend.
 Remember how Luffy kicked Usopp’s ass for some ego fights?